VladVA: Discriminative Fine-tuning of LVLMs: Method

-As direct fine-tuning of the LVLM is costly, especially while attempting to maintain a reasonably large batch size for contrastive learning, herein we explore and adopt soft-prompting combined with LoRA adapters, both trained under the same loss formulation of Sec.~\ref{ssec:method-generation-to-discrimination}.
+As direct fine-tuning of the LVLM is costly, especially when maintaining a reasonably large batch size for contrastive learning, herein, we adopt parameter-efficient training with soft-prompting \textit{combined with} LoRA adapters, both trained under the same loss formulation of Sec.~\ref{ssec:method-generation-to-discrimination}.

 \textbf{Soft prompting} was recently proposed as an efficient task-adaptation approach for both LLM~\cite{li2021prefix} and CLIP~\cite{zhou2022learning,bulat2023lasp} models, representing a direct departure from the prompt hand-crafting solution.
 Specifically, for a given input modality, \ie image and text, we define a set of $n$ modality($m$)-specific learnable vectors $[\mathbf{v}_1^m, \mathbf{v}_2^m, \cdots, \mathbf{v}_n^m]$, $\mathbf{v}_i^m \in \mathbb{R}^C$ with $C$ denoting the model's vocabulary embedding size.
 These vectors can be inserted across the input sequence to adjust the model's behavior.
-In practice, we opt to replace the tokens belonging to the hard prompts (\ie $\mathbf{x}_p$; see Sec.~\ref{ssec:background}) with the learnable vectors, initializing their values with the embeddings of the handcrafted ones.
+In practice, we opt to replace the tokens belonging to the hard prompts (\ie $\mathbf{x}_p^v$ and $\mathbf{x}_p^t$; see Sec.~\ref{ssec:background}) with the learnable vectors, initializing their values with the embeddings of the handcrafted ones.

 \textbf{Adapter fine-tuning:} While efficient, the representation power of the soft prompts is somewhat limited.
 Hence, following best practices, we also attach LoRA~\cite{hu2021lora} adapters to the linear layers located inside $\Phi_t$.
 Such adapters offer a multifold advantage: lower memory requirements, reduced potential of overfitting during training, and no additional compute requirements during inference.